Calli’s Story

 The Blessing of Blair

 My husband and I celebrated our 9th wedding anniversary in May of 2014.
 We were so happy with where God had led us in our journey as husband and wife.
 We had welcomed into this world three beautiful and healthy children, Gavyn, Grant, and Gwyneth.
-We had witnessed each other grow in Christ and develop our godly characters hand and hand.
-God lead us down a path of hoping to complete our family by adopting our daughter, Bertie, from Malawi, Africa, whom we met through passionately serving with our church at an orphan care center in Malawi.
+We had witnessed each other grow in godliness hand in hand.
+God led us down a path of adding to our family through the adoption of our daughter, Bertie, from Malawi, Africa, whom we met while serving with our church at an orphan care center in Malawi.
 Even through the grueling adoption process, we were over the moon excited to bring our family to completion with such a special gift as Bertie.
 God had so much more in store for our family.

 It is well”